dewitt/wordle/DESIGN.md

 ```

 1. **State bitsets + memoization** – Every node corresponds to a candidate
-   subset tracked as a bitset over `words.txt`.
-These bitsets are hashed and
+   subset tracked as a bitset over the current word list.
+These bitsets are
-   memoized so equivalent states (regardless of the feedback path that
+   hashed and memoized so equivalent states reuse cached results.
-   produced them) reuse cached scores and children.
 1. **Scoring with tunable lookahead** – For a given state the generator
-   evaluates every legal guess.
-It simulates feedback partitions, and for each
-   partition recursively evaluates up to *L* additional plies (lookahead
-   depth, default ≥ 2).
-The score minimizes the maximum remaining subset size;
-   ties fall back to minimizing the sum of subset sizes.
-1. **Letter-frequency tie breaker** – When scores still tie, the candidate
-   with the highest aggregate letter-frequency weight wins.
-The weight table
-   is derived once from `words.txt` (counting positions and penalizing
-   duplicates) so natural-language guesses are preferred.
+   evaluates legal guesses in heuristic order (worst-case candidate count,
+   total candidate count, then letter-frequency weight).
+Lookahead depth is
+   configurable so we can peek multiple plies ahead before committing.
-1. **Depth enforcement + backtracking** – After selecting a guess, the
+1. **Depth enforcement + backtracking** – The generator builds an explicit
-   generator checks whether every resulting branch can complete within the
+   in-memory tree.
+For each guess it recursively solves every feedback branch.
-   configured global depth (Wordle limit 6).
-If any branch overflows, the
+   If any branch exceeds the remaining depth, that guess is banned and the
-   algorithm backtracks, tries the next-best guess (using cached subproblem
-   scores), and repeats until every path is ≤ depth.
-This yields a complete
-   tree without runtime fallbacks.
+   algorithm rewinds to try the next candidate.
+This repeats until the entire
+   state resolves within the Wordle limit (6 turns).
-1. **Sparse emission** – Only reachable feedback IDs are emitted.
-Each stored
+1. **Sparse emission** – After the full tree exists in memory, the serializer
-   entry records the chosen guess and, if more turns remain, the on-disk
-   offset to the child node.
-Singleton subsets end the branch immediately
-   (leaf entry with `child_offset = 0` and the known answer as the guess).
+   walks the nodes and emits the binary lookup file.
+Only reachable feedback
+   IDs are stored, and singleton subsets terminate immediately with
+   `child_offset = 0`.

 Because memoization and lookahead share a cache across the entire run, deep
 exploration stays tractable even when we regenerate the tree frequently.